dmonay/react-go-chat-app/README.md

 2. react code uses hooks
 3. http2 server
 4. foundation for socket authentication
 5. We store the messages in-memory.
 Messages are keyed by UUID.
 This allows us to delete messages on-demand and perform other actions on a per-message level.
+6. if socket is closed on server-side, redirec back to homepage so that FE and BE state don't get out of sync.
+In a realstic scenario, we would attempt up to n times to reconnect, and if we re-establish connection with server, grab state from there.